The Silver Snail

 $510/month: full hookup

-Right on Route 101, I had a great view of the Pacific Ocean and easy access to the coastal state park across the road known for its rich tide pools.
-Very convenient to Newport and Yachats.
-Very nice park with spcious and private sites.
+Right on Route 101, I had a great view of the Pacific Ocean and easy access to

 SOUTH BEACH STATE PARK, Newport